OKX Friends Issue 03 | Dialogue with Ni Da: From 0 to 1 of Chinese Influencers, Methodology Revealed

 II.
 Using Myself as a Sample, Discussing the Methodology of Becoming a Prominent Figure

-Ni Da @Phyrex_Ni: Initially, I didn't have a strong desire to express myself; it was more about the need for personal growth and learning.
+Ni Da @Phyrex_Ni: Initially, I didn't have a strong desire to express myself; it was more about my need for personal growth and learning.
 After the market crash on May 19, 2021, I felt confused about market judgments and began studying data analysis to find direction.

 The key to long-term persistence lies in sincerity and passion.
 Each analysis is based on my trading decisions, and this sense of responsibility naturally conveys sincerity.
-At the same time, my continuous exploration of the field keeps me passionate; even in a sluggish market, I can still find growth and enjoyment.
+At the same time, my ongoing exploration of the field keeps me passionate; even in a sluggish market, I can still find growth and enjoyment.

 3. Mercy @Mercy_okx: What do you think is the difference between personal IP and ordinary KOLs?
 How do their content output methods differ?

 I believe that a valuable personal IP should strive to create long-term value for the industry and users, rather than merely pursuing traffic monetization.
-My collaboration with Solana is based on ideological resonance rather than monetary transactions, aiming to help quality projects and communities create actual value.
+My collaboration with Solana is based on ideological resonance rather than monetary transactions, aiming to help quality projects and communities create real value.

-Personal IP should have a long-term perspective, focusing on promoting industry development and continuously creating value for users, rather than concentrating on short-term benefits.
+A personal IP should have a long-term perspective, focusing on promoting industry development and continuously creating value for users, rather than concentrating on short-term benefits.

 4. Mercy @Mercy_okx: From 0 to 250,000 followers, what methodologies can newcomers learn from?